 Littlehampton has a new Mayor

-The Deputy Mayor for the next 12 months and Mayor Elect is Councillor Jill Long who represents the Courtwick with Toddington Ward.
+The Deputy Mayor for the next 12 months and Mayor Elect is Councillor Freddie Tandy who also represents the Courtwick with Toddington Ward.

-The Mayor will be using the Mayor of Littlehampton Facebook Page and a column in the Littlehampton Gazette to bring you news and keep you up to date with their work.
-Below you can watch a video of the new Mayor addressing residents and businesses of the Town.
+Follow the Mayor of Littlehampton Facebook Page for latest news and to watch a video of the new Mayor addressing residents and businesses of the Town.
 The Mayor would be delighted to hear from the public and you can contact them via email.